SamuelYvon/Mithril/README.md

 I am inspiring myself of the tutorial found [here](http://viewsourcecode.org/snaptoken/kilo/index.html)

-# Features:
+# Fonctionalities:

-- Tabs
-- Not fully working
+- Multiple editing tabs (but not all visible at the same time)
+- Opening / Saving / Creating files
+- It converts tabs to four spaces (yes)